brendo/ecowitt-mcp/docs/PLAN.md

 - **`DataParsingError` (`src/utils/errors.js`)**: For issues like malformed JSON.
 - **`HandlerError` (`src/utils/errors.js`)**: For unexpected errors within handler logic.

-A centralized function, `toMcpErrorResponse`, located in `src/server/utils/mcp_error_handler.js`, catches these errors at the MCP boundary (`src/server/index.js`) and transforms them into compliant JSON-RPC error responses.
-This keeps business logic clean (throwing errors) and ensures consistent error reporting to the client.
-Tool execution errors will be handled separately to report failures within a successful MCP response.
+Error handling is managed by the MCP SDK's built-in system.
+The server uses `server.server.sendLoggingMessage` to log errors and then rethrows them, allowing the SDK to handle error formatting and response generation automatically.
+This keeps business logic clean (throwing errors) while ensuring consistent error reporting to the client.